Element-Client/authenticator/README.md

 # authenticator
 This is the main repo for the login authentication system used by Element.
-In this branch, we have the authentication system.
+In this branch, we have the authentication system's backend.